-The Finnish takeover regime, with its unusually high threshold
+The Finnish takeover regime, with its unusually high

-jurisdictions.
+European jurisdictions.
 In connection with the upcoming

 implementation of the EU Takeover Directive, Finland is

 lowering the mandatory bid threshold and modernizing its

 In May 2005, a working group appointed by the Ministry of

 Finance published a report detailing amendments to Finnish

 takeover legislation.
 The proposal includes the following

-The threshold for a mandatory bid would be lowered to 30% of the total voting participation.
+The threshold for a mandatory bid would be lowered to 30% of

+30% of the total voting participation.

-New rules on the pricing of mandatory bids would be introduced.
+New rules on the pricing of mandatory bids would be

-on the historic performance of the shares.
+market price based on the historic performance of the shares.

-Under the proposed rules the fair market price would be the price paid by the bidder for the
+Under the proposed rules the fair market price would be the

-apply to a voluntary bid for
+before the offer.
+This would also apply to a voluntary bid for

 in a listed company.
 Pricing of voluntary bids in situations

 where the bidder does not have previous shareholding in the

 target company would not be regulated.

 An express obligation would be introduced for the board of

 the target company to make public its opinion on the bid and

 the reasons for its opinion.

 An express obligation would be introduced for the bidder to